Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Experiments

 \subsection{Experiment Setup}

-\paragraph{Dataset.} We conduct extensive experiments on the text-annotated subset of the AMASS dataset~\citep{AMASS:ICCV:2019,guo2022generating}, consisting of 26,846 motion sequences, each paired with 3--4 textual descriptions.
-For every motion sequence, we employ \texttt{mink} \citep{zakka10mink} to retarget human motions into corresponding humanoid motions.
-For each raw motion description, we generate a motion chain-of-thought using Qwen2.5-VL \cite{Qwen2.5-VL}, yielding a paired human–humanoid dataset with richer and more coherent reasoning about the underlying motion, compared with the original short and generic descriptions.
+\paragraph{Dataset.} We conduct extensive experiments on the text-annotated subset of AMASS~\citep{AMASS:ICCV:2019,guo2022generating}, consisting of $\sim$27K motion sequences.
+For each motion sequence, we employ \texttt{mink} \citep{zakka10mink} to retarget human motions into corresponding kinematic humanoid motions.
+We then use our privileged tracking teacher to remove physically infeasible motions, yielding a G1-executable subset that retains approximately 70\% of the full dataset.
+For each raw motion description, we generate a motion chain-of-thought using Qwen2.5-VL \cite{Qwen2.5-VL}, yielding a paired dataset with rich and coherent reasoning about the underlying motion, compared with the original short and generic descriptions.
 The choice of this dataset is motivated by two factors.
-First, AMASS motions are captured using high-quality optical motion capture, ensuring low noise compared with other human motion datasets \cite{lin2023motion,fan2025go} curated from Internet data, thus enabling the model to better learn the latent alignment between motion and language.
+First, AMASS is a mocap-based dataset, ensuring low noise compared with other datasets \cite{lin2023motion,fan2025go} curated from Internet data, thus enabling the model to better learn the latent alignment between motion and language.
 Second, text-annotated AMASS has been widely adopted in both human motion generation and humanoid whole-body control, which ensures standardized and fair comparison across methods.